Haflong: Languages

 Bengali is the most spoken language of the town with a population of 9,710, followed by Dimasa (7,855).
 Haflong Hindi is the lingua franca of the town.
 Other languages with significant population include Hmar (4,921), Zemi (3,426), Kuki (3,027), Hindi (2,781) and Assamese (1,236).

 Government and politics

 Haflong is part of Autonomous District (Lok Sabha constituency).
 It is the headquarter of Dima Hasao Autonomous Council.

+Tourism

+Haflong is a popular destination for travellers seeking a quieter alternative to larger hill stations.
+Trekking and nature walks are also popular in the surrounding hills.